Andy4495/emulator-8-bit/README.md

 ### Defining the CPU

-The Z80-specific code is encapsulated in a class named `Z80` which inherits from the abstract base class `abstract_CPU`.
+The CPU-specific code is encapsulated in classes named `Z80` and `HomemadeCPU` which inherit from the abstract base class `abstract_CPU`.
 Additional CPUs can be emulated by creating classes specific to those CPUs.

-The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`).
+The CPU opcodes are defined in several tables implemented with arrays of structs for the main and extended opcodes (`Z80_opcodes.h`, `HomemadeCPU_opcodes.h`).
 Each array entry contains the size of the instruction, the opcode/data layout, and the instruction mnemonic.
 The opcode value is represented by the array index.

-Zilog-documented and undocumented opcodes are defined and supported by the emulator.

 The `Z80` class contains: